 Welcome to the St. Cuthbert’s Society Pool Club webpage.
 Our club provides its members with a fun, relaxed and social atmosphere in which to play pool, make new friends and learn new skills.

-WHAT WE DO
+WHAT WE DO:

 But Cuths Pool extends beyond simply playing the game.
 We have a thriving social element to our activities.
 Your team will soon become some of your closest friends, and each match night is like a mini-social event in its own right.
 On occasions, bigger social events are staged.
 Unlike in other sports teams at University, nothing is compulsory or potentially intimidating.
 Nevertheless, it is evident throughout all the teams that there are some amazing friendships which have developed at the club and help create a friendly atmosphere and terrific team spirit.

-In 2013/2014, Cuths Pool was one of the Society’s most successful clubs.
+In 2016/2017, Cuths Pool was one of the Society’s most successful clubs.
 This is evidenced by our impressive honours list (see below).
 This time around we have aspirations to go even bigger and achieve even more.

-If you would like to play pool and help build upon the success of the past 12 months, please come along to the St. Cuthbert’s Society sports and societies fair which shall be held in the Bailey Dining room on Saturday 10thOctober.
-You’ll be met by some cheery faces, it’ll be great to see you all.
+If you would like to play pool and help build upon the success of the past 12 months, please come along to the St. Cuthbert’s Society Sports and Societies Fair which shall be held in the Bailey Dining Room on Saturday 7th October.
+You’ll be met by some cheery faces; it’ll be great to see you all.
 We’ll doubtless have some sweet treats for you and you can have a go on our mini pool table!
-If you can’t make it to sign-up, or decide part-way through the year you wish to join, please contact us via the email addresses at the bottom of the page.
+If you can’t make it to sign-up, or decide part-way through the year you wish to join, please contact me via the email address at the bottom of the page.

 Alternatively, there is nearly always someone down at the pool table who will be happy to point you in the right direction or give you some handy hints on how to get involved or improve your pool.

-More information about the DUPL can be found here on their website: http://community.dur.ac.uk/pool.league/
+More information about the DUPL can be found here on their website: https://community.dur.ac.uk/pool.league/